valinet/ExplorerPatcher/README.md

 #### How does this work?

 The mechanism the application gets loaded is by exploiting the DLL search order in Windows.
 I take advantage of the fact that Explorer is one of the few system processes located in `%windir%` and not in `%windir%\System32`, so it does not affect most apps.
-Also, `%windir%` is not in the search path.
+Also, `%windir%` is not first in the search path.
 Read more about this technique [here](https://itm4n.github.io/windows-dll-hijacking-clarified/).
 The main advantage here is that you do not have to keep an extra process running in the memory; plus, due to the diverse nature of how Explorer is launched, hooking it can be difficult.

 I picked `dxgi.dll` because it is not on the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs` list, because it has few exports and is loaded very early by Explorer, when calling the `DXGIDeclareAdapterRemovalSupport()` function.